NERC Scholarships – Information for Award Holders

 A small number of courses are also funded directly by NERC.
 The current list can be found on the NERC website.
 You should apply directly to the course organiser if you are interested in attending any of those courses.

 Disabled Students Allowance (DSA)

 If a student has a long-term disability and as a result of that disability they are obliged to incur additional expenditure in connection with their studies, they may be eligible for an extra allowance.
 This can cover costs relating to additional daily expenses, special equipment or non-medical help.
 Any requests for DSA must be made and agreed in advance of the student committing any expenditure for which NERC funding is sought.
 No awards can be made for retrospective purchase of any equipment, facilities or personal assistance in connection with a student's disability.
-Fees-only students are not eligible for a DSA.

 How to apply

 - The student and their supervisor should discuss additional support needs with the Disability & Dyslexia Support Service as soon as possible, as this will ensure that the student will have access to the best and most appropriate support throughout their study.

 - The Disability Officer arranges a needs assessment with the student to determine what support he/she needs and will complete the DSA Approval Form (available to download from the box on the right) and return it to NERC.